 Do I need to have my foreign transcript evaluated?
 What if it’s already in English?

 Yes.
-Applicants with a degree from outside of the United States are required to have their official transcripts evaluated by a member of the National Association of Credential Evaluation Services, regardless if the transcript is printed in English.
-We require course-by-course, cumulative GBP, and U.S. degree equivalency evaluation ICAPS (electronic delivery).
+Applicants with degrees from international institutions are required to have their official transcripts evaluated by WES.org.
+This is required for all international degrees, even if the transcript is printed in English.
+We require course-by-course, cumulative GPA, and U.S. degree equivalency ICAPS evaluation (electronic delivery).
 No exceptions are made.
-Our preferred service provider is WES.

 When can I expect a decision on my completed application?

 For Winter and Spring 2018 - All MSIS applications will be reviewed upon completion and decisions rendered electronically within 2 weeks.

 For Fall 2018, applications submitted by the April 1st deadline will have decisions rendered electronically by the end of day, Friday, April 20, 2018 (PST).
 Applications completed by the May 1st deadline will be reviewed as completed and decisions rendered electronically within 2 weeks of completed submission.